OpenIotNetwork/ic880a-setup-scripts/README.md

 ## Credits & Thanks to... ##
 Thanks to:
-* TTN Zurich - They did a great job with ther gateway setup tutorial and installation script.
-As a matter of fact a lot has been copied from their routine.
+* TTN Zurich - They did a great job with their gateway setup tutorial and installation script.
+As a matter of fact a lot has been copied from their routines.
 This has two reasons: they did a really great job and we would like to have our gateways being set up from the same baseline.
-* PiVPN - They have the best setup routine I've seen so fare.
-Therefore I learned a lot and also copied some code from those guys.
+* PiVPN - They have the best setup routine I've seen so far.
+Therefore I learned a lot and also copied some code from these guys.

 # Documentation #
 This documentation should lead you through the installation and setup of your IMST ic880a Raspberry Pi LoRaWAN Gateway.